videoanywhere/playwithmpv/README.md

 # playinmpv
-Play videos in mpv: not download,  extream quality,  high free and move enhacement.
-Firstl support for bilibili.
+Play videos in mpv, First support for bilibili.
+Mpv is so free to hack and to configure, mainly for no-download, free customization, amazing plugins and move enhacement.